tcrowe/opti-node/readme.md

 Sometimes you'll get it down to 10 MB while node usually runs at over 40 MB.
 It keeps going back down to the minimum over time.

+Note Sat Nov 17 2018:
+I tried launching the script with Bash and Zsh.
+Bash was lighter in memory so I put that into the `opti-node` shell script which launches `node`.

+## Windows

+The script uses Bash.
+Unless Windows has a way to emulate or get around that I'm not sure yet how to add compatibility.

+Is there a way to run `cmd.exe` or PowerShell IF on Windows?

+## Ideas?

+If you have ideas how to slim down the node requirements and still have it work well across platforms let me know!

 ## Install

 `npm install opti-node`